ChrisNayax/Nayax_e-commerce_Woocommerce/Woocommerce_Nayax_CPH/Woocommerce_Nayax/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress.

-4. Goto Woocommerce -> Settings and select the Payment Gateways tab and click on PSP Direct just below the tabs.
+4. Goto Woocommerce -> Settings and select the Payments tab.

 Configure Gateway:

-1. Add your 'Merchant Number ' which would have been supplied by PSP.
+1. Add your 'Merchant Number ' which would have been supplied by Nayax.

 2. configure other processing options on this page

 == Frequently Asked Questions ==
 = Does it support 3D Secure =
-Yes it does, to enable it you first need to contact PSP and then set Process method to "Use PaymentPage Redirection".
+Yes it does, to enable it you first need to contact Nayax and then set Process method to "Use PaymentPage Redirection".

-== Screenshots ==
-1. PSP Direct settings screen
-2. Customer payment page

-== Changelog ==
-= Version 0.9.0.0 - 25042014 =
-* Feature - Initial release
-= Version 0.9.0.5 - 04022016 =
-* Feature - small updates